China dismisses UK, Canada Olympic boycott as 'farce'

 The Associated Press

-China is also unconcerned the officials' absence would spark a chain reaction, while numerous heads of state, government leaders and members of royal families have registered to attend, Foreign Ministry spokesperson Wang Wenbin told reporters at a daily briefing.
+China is also not concerned that the officials' absence would spark a chain reaction, and numerous heads of state, government leaders and members of royal families have registered to attend, Foreign Ministry spokesperson Wang Wenbin said at a daily briefing.

-The three countries have said they won't send government dignitaries to the Games that run Feb.
-4-20 to protest human rights abuses in China, while New Zealand said it informed Beijing earlier that it wouldn't be sending any officials due to pandemic travel restrictions but had also communicated its human rights concerns.
+The three countries have said they won't send government dignitaries to the games, which run Feb.
+4-20, to protest human rights abuses in China, while New Zealand said it informed Beijing earlier that it wouldn't be sending any officials due to pandemic travel restrictions but had also communicated its human rights concerns.

 Under the diplomatic boycott, the countries will still send their athletes to compete.